Source Matching and Hiss:

-Legend X is a very different IEM from Phantom.
+Legend X is a very different sounding IEM compared to the Phantom.
 LX is a bass centric IEM that goes for a fun tuning.
 Its tuning is somewhere in between L and U shaped, but more towards L shaped.
 Meaning, between the bass, midrange and treble, bass is the most prominent, followed by the treble, and then the midrange.
 But the mids aren’t recessed to a point of sounding U shaped.
 The presentation is also very different on both the IEMs.
 LX has a wider stage than the Phantom, but its depth and layering is not as good as the Phantom.
 But it displays better lateral separation and provides a better sense of space.
 Phantom has a forward placement, whereas LegX has a touch laid-back placement.
 The imaging precision is fairly similar on both.

 The bass on the LX is considerably more prominent than Phantom’s bass.
 LX’s bass is focussed towards the sub-bass that lets the IEM rumble and growl.
 But it does that with excellent quality.
 So its not just a very boomy bass.
 The upper-bass and the lower-mids are more neutral, so the midrange notes aren’t thick, but the midrange is still on the smoother side, as the upper-mids on the LegX are toned down a bit.
 Phantom does male vocals nicely, but does not do well with female vocals.
 While the LX doesn’t shine with the vocals, it has better balance between male and female vocals.
 While I hate to use the word veiled or recessed to describe the mids of the LX, it can leave you wanting more when it comes to mid-range focussed genres.
 LX’s treble comes across without offence as the bass helps soften the treble peaks.
 But the peaks make sure there is clarity, sparkle and air in the presentation.
 It is a treble tuned to complement the bass and support the fun tuning and is not tuned with accuracy in mind.
 LX works great for electronic, pop and modern synthetic music.
 Not that it doesn’t work for genres like rock, but that’s not its specialty.
 But it definitely doesn’t work well for classical.